srkuleo/noteset/README.md

 ## Future updates and plans:

-- _Handle and display zod parse errors inside the edit form.
-Complete UI and logic for whole edit page._

 - _Set up own auth flow with Lucia 3.0._

 - _Finish UI and logic for workout pages._